Ebay to hire another 450 staff in Ireland

 Ireland’s public sector continues to shrink but it has been able to attract the likes of Google and Facebook to Dublin thanks to its low corporate tax rates.

-PayPal, which set up a European base in Ireland a decade ago, will add the jobs to its customer services center in the north east county of Dundalk.
+PayPal, which set up a European base in Ireland a decade ago, will add the jobs to its customer services centre in the north east county of Dundalk.

 “This new announcement is exceptional news for Ireland,” Prime Minister Enda Kenny said in a statement.